yuanyan/powers/README.md

 * closeOnClick - Close the backdrop element when clicked.
 * onShow - Show callback.
 * onHide - Hide callback.
 Argument is the source of the hide action, one of:
   * hide - hide() method is the cause of the hide.
   * toggle - toggle() method is the cause of the hide
   * keyboard - keyboard (escape key) is the cause of the hide
   * backdrop - backdrop click is the cause of the hide
   * [any] - custom argument passed by invoking code into the hide() method when called directly.
 * modalStyle - CSS styles to apply to the modal
 * backdropStyle - CSS styles to apply to the backdrop
 * contentStyle - CSS styles to apply to the modal's content
+* rectStyle - CSS styles to apply to the modal's rectangle _(OutlineModal only)_

 Note: If the hide() method is called directly, a custom source string can be passed as the argument, as noted above.
 For example, this might be useful if